1958 - 1964 DX Radio

 many evenings and nights listening to AM stations, and verified

-receptions of several from New Zealand, a half-dozen from Hawaii,
+receptions of several from New Zealand and Australia, a half-dozen from Hawaii,

 over two hundred from Latin America and dozens of Europeans, too. |